Fuxfantx/AcAudio/README.md

     end
 end

--- 3.Encapsule the Playing Method with the Unit Pool Created below -- local Which = 1
+-- 3.Encapsule the Playing Method with the Unit Pool Created above -- local Which = 1
 local function hit()